 Selling Beer, Wine or Mixed Drinks

 To sell beer, wine or mixed alcoholic drinks to customers, the restaurant owner will need to obtain applicable liquor licenses from the Alcohol Beverage Laws Enforcement Commission (ABLE).
-The ABLE application checklist and process also requires that the restaurant owner, should, first, obtained a license from its applicable city or county government, as well as a general sales tax permit from OTC, plus OTC’s special permit/license for such sales.
-Thus, the first step for such sales is to get the application checklist and packet from ABLE to follow and complete.
+The ABLE application checklist and process also requires that the restaurant owner should first obtain a license from its applicable city or county government, as well as a general sales tax permit from OTC, plus OTC’s special permit/license for such sales.

 A wholesaler in Oklahoma is generally defined as an owner or business that buys and receives merchandise or inventory at a business location in the state which is then sold and directly delivered from purchase orders to retail businesses in the state that then resell the items to the final state customers and consumers.

-In Oklahoma, general wholesalers are also issued a general sales tax permit by the Oklahoma Tax Commission (OTC).
+In Oklahoma, general wholesalers are required to obtain a general sales tax permit from the Oklahoma Tax Commission (OTC).

 Consumer Credit Services

-Businesses that extend credit to their consumer customers by allowing them to make installment payments on their purchases (i.e., from furniture and rent-to-own stores, fitness centers and weight loss programs) or that provide other consumer credit services (i.e., home mortgage processors, pawn shops, as well as businesses who sell precious gems or buy used gold and silver jewelry) will need to obtain a license from the Oklahoma Department of Consumer Credit (OKDOCC).
+Businesses that extend credit to their consumer customers by allowing them to make installment payments on their purchases (examples: furniture and rent-to-own stores, fitness centers and weight loss programs) or that provide other consumer credit services (examples: home mortgage processors, pawnshops, as well as businesses who sell precious gems or buy used gold and silver jewelry) will need to obtain a license from the Oklahoma Department of Consumer Credit (OKDOCC).